Bahaamour/ETF_analyzer_app/README.md

 2) Navigate to the folder.

-3) Run the following code"
+3) Run the following code:

 ```python
 voila etf_analyzer.ipynb